-The purpose of this guidance is to provide further detail, explanation and clarification where required on The Reservoirs (Scotland) Charging Scheme 2016-2018.
+The purpose of this guidance is to provide further detail, explanation and clarification where required on The Reservoirs (Scotland) Charging Scheme 2015-2018

 This guidance should therefore be read in conjunction with the above charging scheme document.
-Note that this replaces previous guidance on the Reservoirs (Scotland) Charging Scheme 2015-2018 which has been superseded.

-Charges for controlled reservoirs are applied under relevant legislation namely the Reservoirs (Scotland) Act 2011 (the 2011 Act) and associated regulations (the Reservoirs (Scotland) Regulations 2016).
+Charges for controlled reservoirs are applied under relevant legislation namely the Reservoirs (Scotland) Act 2011 (the 2011 Act) and associated regulations (the Reservoirs (Scotland) Regulations 2015).
 These charges can be categorised as follows: